intel/llvm/sycl/doc/PreprocessorMacros.md

 - **SYCL_ENABLE_FALLBACK_ASSERT**

-  Defining this macro enables fallback assert feature.
+  Defining this macro enables the fallback assert feature even on devices without native support.
 Be aware that this will add some overhead that is associated with submitting kernels that call `assert()`.
 When this macro is not defined, the logic for detecting assertion failures in kernels is disabled, so a failed assert will not cause a message to be printed and will not cause the program to abort.
-However, this macro only affects kernels that are submitted to devices that do **not** have native support for `assert()` because devices with native support do not impose any extra overhead.
+Some devices have native support for assertions.
+The logic for detecting assertion failures is always enabled on these devices regardless of whether this macro is defined because that logic does not add any extra overhead.
 One can check to see if a device has native support for `assert()` via `aspect::ext_oneapi_native_assert`.

 ## Version macros